MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 > What bad outcomes is it associated with?
 > Which properties make this instance different?
 > Which knowledge graph concepts does this event touch?
-> Which paths from this event lead toward risk, fraud, failure, churn, delay, escalation, or opportunity?
+> Which paths from this event lead toward risk, fraud, failure, churn, delay, escalation, **or opportunity**?

 That deeper lane is where Time Molecules fits.
 Time Molecules can act as the system that says: this is not just an event.
 This is an event inside a case (a cycle) of a process, with case-level properties, event-level properties, semantic meaning, process history, and probable futures.